 "Professionalism comes down to managing perceptions and making thoughtful choices about appearance, manners and character."

 Professionalism is not about the kind of car you drive, it’s about the pride and care you take in keeping it clean and well serviced.
-Professionalism comes down to PERSONAL EFFORT.
+Professionalism comes down to your personal effort.

-Our exercises answer team building questions and suggest effective activities you can present to the team in an effort to raise awareness on the subject of professionalism.
+Our exercises answer team building questions and suggest effective activities you can present to your team in an effort to raise awareness on the subject of professionalism.

 Later, during his morning staff meeting, as if on cue, one of his employees asked what the golden coat hook was for.